 These are often referred to as temporary dentures, and are actually constructed before the extraction of the natural teeth.The prefabricated denture is inserted immediately after extraction, right over the bleeding sockets.
 The denture serves to numb the pain, and most patients do quite well with these.
 It takes one or two appointments with the dentist to have the immediate dentures ready for fitting.

 Dental implants involve having a titanium 'screw' fitted into a hole drilled into the underlying bone, to secure the position of the tooth.
 The procedure can be quite expensive but retention is much enhanced.
 The insertion of implants into the bone below the dentures can help to mitigate the problem of wearing of the bone.
 The implants are placed in a way that they take the pressure applied when the denture is used for chewing, and thus keep the bone from eroding.
 Over a period of time, the titanium gets integrated into the bone, and the implant is then exposed, at which point a post which thrusts through the gums into the mouth is attached to the implant.

 Common problems associated with complete dentures

-The human body is well accustomed to consider anything that is placed in the mouth, as foodstuff.
+The human body is well accustomed to consider anything that is placed in the mouth as foodstuff.
 Accordingly, when a new set of braces or dentures are inserted in the mouth, the brain recognises this as food, and signals for increased salivary secretions.
-It takes some time for the body to get adjusted to this.
+It takes some time for the body to adjust to this.
 New dentures are also apt to rub or scrape against the delicate epithelium lining the mouth cavity, giving rise to mouth sores in the process.
 This can be corrected by the Dental Prosthetist in a few weeks, by making the necessary adjustments.
-Some patients may also experience gagging on dentures, which may be either to an ill-fitting appliance or stem from psychological reasons.
+Some patients may also experience gagging on dentures which may be due to either to an ill-fitting appliance or stem from psychological reasons.